jerabaul29/docker_image_falling_fluid_film/README.md

 ## Getting the container image

-The docker image for the falling fluid film repo https://github.com/vbelus/falling-liquid-film-drl , stored with git-lfs.
+The docker image for the falling fluid film repo https://github.com/vbelus/falling-liquid-film-drl and the jupyter notebooks https://github.com/vbelus/drl-fluid-film-notebook , stored with git-lfs.

 The container image is available in the ```container``` folder.
 It is split in segments of max size 500M and committed with git-lfs (in theory git-lfs could commit the whole container, but I encountered issues with large files even in git-lfs in the past, see discussion at **A note here** in the readme at https://github.com/jerabaul29/Cylinder2DFlowControlDRLParallel).